 As soon as the Office of Admission receives your college transcripts, they will be sent to the Registrar’s Office for credit equivalency review.
 This process can take approximately 2 to 3 weeks.
 However, you can preview your credit equivalencies online and predict how your current courses will count toward a Truman degree.

-- High school transcripts (if under 24 hours of transferable credit)
+- High school transcripts (if under 24 hours of transferable credit post high school)

 - ACT and/or SAT scores (if under 24 hours of transferable credit post high school)

 Note that a student who may not have been eligible for admission at the freshman level can still be eligible for admission to Truman as a transfer student.

 The semester before you begin classes at Truman, you will be asked to complete an enrollment questionnaire.
-This will provide essential information to for your Academic Advisors in the Center for Academic Excellence.
+This will provide essential information to your Academic Advisors in the Center for Academic Excellence.
 These advisors will create personalized enrollment recommendations for your first semester at Truman.
 As soon as your recommendations are finalized, you can enroll in courses.
 This is a huge advantage to completing your Truman degree quickly, so complete the enrollment questionnaire as soon as you receive instructions to do so.